YogeshT22/YogeshT22/README.md

 # Yogesh T
 * Sysadmin Learning to Build in the Cloud
-* AWS • DevOps • Automation
+* AWS • DevOps • Automation • System Design

 ---